sugestio/sugestio-php/README.md

 ## Similar users

 Collaborative filtering algorithms find clusters of users with a similar consumption behaviour.
-These users are called "neighbours."
+These users are called _neighbours_.
 Run the following code to get the neighbours of user 1:

 ### Code